A DAY OUT IN VICKSBURG, MS | Darrin Henry

 What We Saw In Washington Street

-We navigate our way to Washington Street.
-Our map indicates this is effectively the Main Street, where we should find shops and activity, but we are struck by how empty Washington Street looks.
+Our map indicates Washington Street is effectively the Main Street, where we should find shops and activity, but we are struck by how empty it looks.
 Most of the street front businesses have either been boarded up or are for sale.
 There’s an air of desperateness.
 Speaking of which, I’m craving a caffeine fix but we have yet to come across a coffee shop or cafe, or anywhere that is open.

 The El Rio Mexican Restaurant stands forlornly ahead of us with burnt out windows on the upper floors and closed off street front.
 A notice explains the place was ravaged by a fire on 14 March and has been closed since.
 It doesn’t say what year, presumably it was 2015.